Start Building Your Child’s Credit

 How To Protect Yourself From Online Identity Theft

-Online scams are the most prevalent way for thieves to acquire personal information due to the widespread use of the internet today.
+Online scams are the most prevalent way for thieves to acquire personal information today.
 In 2022, the FBI received over 800,000 complaints of internet crime in the U.S., resulting in losses exceeding $10 billion.
-Protecting your identity is a task that can greatly reduce the likelihood of becoming a victim of cybercrime.
-Here are five essential tips to help safeguard your personal information from online identity theft
+This is why protecting your identity online is the best way to reduce the likelihood of becoming a victim of identity theft.

-1. Create strong online passwords
+- Create strong online passwords

-2. Keep financial information private
+- Keep sensitive information private

-3. Beware of email scams
+- Beware of email scams

-4. Check credit reports regularly
+- Check credit reports regularly

-5. Freeze your credit
+- Freeze your credit

 Create Strong Online Passwords

 Creating strong passwords is one of the most effective ways to prevent identity theft online.
-Here are some ways to create passwords that will keep your data safe:
+Here are some ways to create passwords that will keep your family’s data safe:

-• Using a combination of letters, numbers, and symbols when creating passwords
+- Using a combination of letters, numbers, and symbols when creating passwords

-• Not recycling passwords across multiple sites
+- Not recycling passwords across multiple sites

-• Avoiding using obvious words or phrases such as “password” or birthdays that may easily be guessed by hackers
+- Avoiding using obvious words or phrases such as “password” or birthdays that may easily be guessed by hackers

-• Changing passwords often and not sharing them with anyone
+- Changing passwords often and not sharing them with anyone

-Keep Financial Information Private
+Keep Sensitive Information Private

 Beware of Email Scams